elisoncampos/reactive_views/README.md

 - Server-render via a Node SSR server, hydrate on the client automatically.
 - Optional Vite integration via `vite_rails` for client bundles.

+## Disclaimer

+This is a work in progress.
+It is not ready for production use.

 ## Installation

 ### Quick Start